Science

 - Synapse — junction between neurons; most are chemical (neurotransmitter release); key neurotransmitters include acetylcholine, dopamine, serotonin, norepinephrine, GABA, glutamate.

-- Brain regions — cerebral cortex (higher cognition); frontal lobe (executive function, motor); parietal lobe (sensory integration, spatial); temporal lobe (hearing, language, memory); occipital lobe (vision); cerebellum (motor coordination); brainstem (midbrain, pons, medulla — vital functions: breathing, heart rate); hippocampus (memory consolidation); amygdala (emotion, fear).
+- Brain regions — cerebral cortex (higher cognition); frontal lobe (executive function, motor); parietal lobe (sensory integration, spatial); temporal lobe (hearing, language, memory); occipital lobe (vision); cerebellum (motor coordination); brainstem (midbrain, pons, medulla — vital functions: breathing, heart rate); hypothalamus (homeostasis; links nervous and endocrine systems via the pituitary); hippocampus (memory consolidation); amygdala (emotion, fear).

 - Cranial nerves — 12 pairs; include optic (II), oculomotor (III), trigeminal (V), facial (VII), vestibulocochlear (VIII), vagus (X).